Kids' Birdwatching Week

 The prize draw

-A group is included in the prize draw if they report their observations made during Kids’ Birdwatching Week with the online form (open during the event).
+A group is included in the prize draw if they report their observations made during Kids’ Birdwatching Week with the online form by the 25th of May 2022.
 The winners will be notified personally.

 Kids’ Birdwatching Week has been organised since 2004 (in English since 2022).
 Thousands of children and adults participate in it every year.
 The event is organised by BirdLife Finland, The Finnish Nature League (aka Luonto-Liitto) and The Finnish Society for Nature and Environment (FSNE, aka Natur och Miljö).